 We currently have no currency services available at the Airport.
 We also have no ATMs that dispense currency.
 We apologise for any inconvenience caused and advise you organise your currency before you travel.

 Other services & facilities

-The Glasgow Airport prayer room can be found on the first floor of our departures concourse in the Priority Security corridor.
+Our Prayer Room is located on the first floor of our departures concourse in the Priority Security Corridor.

 Did you know that you can even drop off your dry cleaning at Glasgow Airport, Monday to Friday?

 Simply take your items to Luggage-Point in the main check in hall – it’s a great service for busy passengers, particularly those flying on business who can drop it off when they arrive at the airport and collect it on the way home.

 Call 0330 223 0893 to find out more details about Glasgow Airport’s dry cleaning service.